ftrackhq/integrations/doc/introduction/framework/definition.rst

 This Qt widget plugin defines the UI elements presented to the user, so the user can set the load options.
 These load options are then read by the loader plugin below.
-The name of the plugin has to be unique within framework but can be shared with the loader
+The name of the plugin has to be unique within Framework but can be shared with the loader
 plugin:

 .. code-block:: python